 What was the best money you ever spent as a writer?

 Cover art.
 Unless you’re a skilled artist, don’t make your own.
 You’ll thank me later.

 I have Main Street DOA, book #3 of my White Ops space opera, coming out on March 15th.
-Later this year, my next Saint Tommy NYPD books will be coming out from Silver Empire press.
-And At years end, I hope to have five books in the “Honeymoon from Hell” series coming.
+Later this year, my next Saint Tommy NYPD book will be coming out from Silver Empire Press.
+And At year’s end, I hope to have five books in the “Honeymoon from Hell” series coming.